DevExpress/devextreme-documentation/api-reference/10 UI Components/dxAccordion/1 Configuration/selectedItems.md

 ---
 ##### shortDescription
-An array of currently selected item objects.
+An array of currently expanded item objects.

 ---